 Process invoices, oversee petty cash and submit returns in accordance.

-Provide administrative support to colleagues where possible
+Provide administrative support to colleagues where possible.

 Adhere to Roshni Ghar confidentiality policy and ensure that confidentiality is maintained at all times.

 Ensure you have an understanding (appropriate to your role), and comply with, Roshni Ghar’s procedures for promoting and safeguarding the welfare of young and adult women